2019 DCMS Initiatives

-During the legislative session which begins Jan.
-10, DCMS and the TMA will focus on about 1,000 bills that legislators will file that affect the practice of medicine.
-DCMS will work with TMA to follow these bills, provide testimony of DCMS members, and accompany physicians to meet with their legislators.
-A primary focus of the session for DCMS is the coordination of members’ First Tuesday visits to Austin, part of TMA’s First Tuesdays at the Capitol
+During the 2019 legislative session which begins in January, DCMS and TMA will focus on about 1,000 bills that affect the practice of medicine.
+DCMS will work with TMA to track these bills, provide testimony of DCMS members, and accompany physicians to meet with their legislators.
+A primary focus of the session for DCMS is the coordination of members’ visits to Austin, part of TMA’s First Tuesdays at the Capitol

 program.
-The DCMS director of advocacy makes appointments with legislators and accompanies physicians on their visits.
-Contact Tracy Casto
+The DCMS director of advocacy schedules appointments with legislators and accompanies physicians on their visits.

 DCMS Circle of Friends